 Security is not just about the strength of encryption.
 Although this plays some component in any encryption policy, it needs to be taken into the consideration of the whole.
 In some cases, ultimate strategies such as the hashing of data may provide a better alternative to encryption.

-Any organization needs to be in the process of continually re-evaluating it’s encryption policies and procedures.
+Any organization needs to be in the process of continually re-evaluating its encryption policies and procedures.
 As organizations move more towards the implementation of e-commerce systems, distributed networking over the Internet and wireless networks; they need to become aware of the increased risks that they are facing. , some of the considerations that need to be taken into account include:

  Increased opportunities for theft of intellectual property,